val9299/mlops-zoomcamp/02-experiment-tracking_mlflow/README.md

     - data source: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 ## Pre-requirements to run the code
-- Go into 02-homework folder (if not already)
+- Go into homework 2 folder (if not already)
     ```
-    cd 02-homework
+    cd 02-experiment-tracking_mlflow
     ```
 - Create conda environment
     ```